-- Use multiple sources of student and teacher data, including teacher content and strategy knowledge when choosing, planning, and implementing professional development to support literacy achievement. - Structure ongoing and job-embedded professional development with consideration to the Professional Learning standards. - Ensure all professional development aims to strengthen coherence among standards, instruction, curriculum, and assessments. - Implement a support structure for professional learning that includes PLCs, modeling, workshop/inservice, and job-embedded opportunities. - Provide common learning opportunities for all literacy stakeholders to ensure a smooth transition as students move from one literacy setting to the next.
+- Use multiple sources of student and teacher data, including teacher content and strategy knowledge when choosing, planning, and implementing professional development to support literacy achievement. - Structure ongoing and job-embedded professional development with consideration to the Standards for Professional Learning. - Ensure all professional development aims to strengthen coherence among standards, instruction, curriculum, and assessments. - Implement a support structure for professional learning that includes PLCs, modeling, workshop/in-service, and job-embedded opportunities. - Provide common learning opportunities for all literacy stakeholders to ensure a smooth transition as students move from one literacy setting to the next.